ncatlab/nlab-content/pages/3/8/4/8/18483/content.md

 The genesis of every article is recorded in a revision history.
 Thus every contributor gets some credit (the name or alias of each contributor is shown at the bottom of each of their revisions, and the changes introduced by each revision are also faithfully recorded).
 But the nLab belongs to us all.
 Speaking optimistically, we could liken the nLab to one of the great cathedrals of Europe, where unnamed architects and artisans worked together to build a monument to a glory far surpassing that of any one individual.
 Feeling oneself as part of such a collective project can be a great reward.

-+-- {: .num_remark}
-###### Remark
-There is a uniform Joker name applied to those who don't perform an edit under their own names: "[[Anonymous]]".
-(This was originally "Anonymous Coward", a joke.)
-An edit attributed to "Anonymous" could be a case of someone who didn't submit under their real name because they forgot, or it could be someone who has good reason not to submit under their real name -- whatever.
-It's none of our business.
-We appreciate all the good edits made by the "Anonymous Cowards" out there just as we do those made by everyone else.
-However, we do encourage everyone to use their own name, or at least a consistent alias, if possible.
-=--

 ## Some obvious truisms

 There are some fairly obvious corollaries to be derived from the precept "get your own self out of the way" (with the specific implication "this is really not about you").